Yorxck/ArduinoUtils/README.md

 ### `print()`

-this function will print all params given to it.
+this function will print all params to the serial.

 #### Syntax
 ```c++